 Kaitaia is one of numerous hospitals around the country that have erected tents to assess people who might have Covid-19 and to keep potential carriers away from staff and patients.
 A spokesperson for the Northland DHB said the tents would provide a "red" zone for those who might have the virus and green for everyone else.

 Northlanders will get an extra an hour's sleep overnight when the clocks go back to mark the end of daylight saving.
 The clocks will go back one hour at 3am tomorrow.
 The clocks went forward for daylight saving on September 29, last year.

 Northland's network of more than 200 tsunami sirens will go off tomorrow as part of a national testing regime, despite the nation being in coronavirus lockdown.
-Tsunami are one of Northland's main natural disaster risks and more than 200 tsunami warning sirens are in coastal communities from Te Hapua in the north to Mangawhai in the south and Ruawai in the west.
+Tsunami are one of Northland's main natural disaster risks and more than 200 tsunami warning sirens are in coastal communities from Te Hapua in the north to Mangawhai in the south and Ruawai in the west. will be tested as usual at the end of daylight saving tomorrow.
 The alarms, which are tested twice a year at the start and finish of daylight saving, will sound at 10am for 10 minutes and again at 10.30am for 30 seconds, and will be monitored for any faults.

 Crews monitor highways